 - To prevent and slow the progression and chronic complications of diabetes by modifying nutrition intake and lifestyle.1

-- To address individual nutritional needs, such as cultural or personal preferences that may affect a patient’s desire to implement a change.1
+- To address individual nutritional needs, such as cultural or personal preferences that may affect a client’s desire to implement a change.1

 - To maintain the pleasure of healthy eating and lifestyle while limiting food choices only when indicated by scientific evidence.1

-It is important to note that patients may benefit from additional MNT interventions such as prevention and treatment of hypoglycemia in patients who use insulin.
-Special populations may also require unique interventions such as youth with T1DM or in pregnancy to achieve optimal nutritional care for the individual.
-Patients who have pre-diabetes may also benefit from MNT as it can play a role in disease prevention and discourage pharmacological interventions.
-According to the ADA studies on MNT have demonstrated reductions in A1c of ~ 1% and LDL decreases where improvements are apparent in 3-6 months.1
+Clients who have pre-diabetes may also benefit from MNT as it can play a role in disease prevention and discourage pharmacological interventions.
+According to the ADA studies on MNT, clients have demonstrated reductions in A1c of ~ 1% and LDL decreases where improvements are apparent in 3-6 months.1

 Carbohydrate Management for Diabetics

-Carbohydrate management is a core intervention to consider for patients with diabetes as it can have the most direct impact on A1c and diabetic complications.
-Patients should be advised to obtain carbohydrates from sources such as fruit, vegetables, whole grains, legumes, and low-fat milk.
-Severe carb restriction is not advised for patients with diabetes especially for patients on insulin and other medications that increases the risk of hypoglycemia.
+Carbohydrate management is a core intervention to consider for clients with diabetes as it can have the most direct impact on A1c and diabetic complications.
+Clients should be advised to obtain carbohydrates from sources such as fruit, vegetables, whole grains, legumes, and low-fat milk.
+Severe carb restriction is not advised for clients with diabetes especially for clients on insulin and other medications that increases the risk of hypoglycemia.

-Patients are recommended to consume 15-20% of their energy in the source of protein.1 Some data has demonstrated that protein can improve insulin sensitivity in patients with T2DM but will not increase plasma glucose concentrations.
+Clients are recommended to consume 15-20% of their energy in the source of protein.1 Some data has demonstrated that protein can improve insulin sensitivity in clients with T2DM but will not increase plasma glucose concentrations.
 Protein should not be used to prevent nighttime hypoglycemia as a result.
 Protein sources can include meat, fish, eggs, milk, cheese, poultry, and soy.